agimus-project/agimus-demos/agimus_demos_common/README.md

     Default: *agimus_demos_common/config/linear_feedback_controller_params.yaml*

-    Path to the yaml file use to define Linear Feedback Controller parameters.
+    Path to the yaml file use to define Linear Feedback Controller's and Joint State Estimator's params.

 **rosbag_recorder.launch.py** allows to record a rosbag for agimus_controller node data.